Last.fm: Radio stations

-Last.fm previously offered customized virtual "radio stations" consisting of uninterrupted audio streams of individual tracks selected from the music files in the music library.
+Last.fm previously offered customised virtual "radio stations" consisting of uninterrupted audio streams of individual tracks selected from the music library.
 This service was discontinued on 28 April 2014.

-Stations could be based on the user's personal profile, the user's "musical neighbours," or the user's "friends."
+Stations could be based on the user's personal profile, musical neighbours, or their friends.
 Additionally, stations could be created based on tags, provided enough music was associated with the same tag.
 Users could also create stations on the fly, and each artist page allowed the selection of a "similar artists" or "artist fan" radio station.
 In May 2009, Last.fm introduced Visual Radio, an enhanced version of Last.fm radio.
 This update brought features such as an artist slideshow and combo stations, which allowed users to listen to stations consisting of common similar artists or up to three artists or three tags.

 Under the terms of the station's "radio" license, listeners may not select specific tracks (except as previews) or choose the order in which they are played.
-However, any of the tracks played may be skipped or banned completely.
+However, any track played may be skipped or banned entirely.
 The appropriate royalties are paid to the copyright holders of all streamed audio tracks in accordance with UK law.
-The radio stream utilizes an MP3 format encoded at 128 kbit/s and 44.1 kHz, which can be played using the in-page Flash player or the downloaded Last.fm client.
-Community-supported players are also available, along with a proxy that allows users to utilize a media player of their choice.
+The radio stream uses the MP3 format at 128 kbit/s and 44.1 kHz, which can be played using the in-page Flash player or the downloaded Last.fm client.
+Community-supported players are also available, along with a proxy that lets users use a media player of their choice.

 On 24 March 2009, Last.fm announced that access to Last.fm Radio would require a subscription of €3.00 per month for users residing outside the US, UK, and Germany.
 This change was initially set to take effect on 30 March, but was postponed until 22 April.
 This decision resulted in over 1,000 comments on the Last.fm blog, most of which were negative.

-Streaming and radio services were discontinued by Last.fm on 28 April 2014, allowing the platform to "focus on its core product, the scrobbling experience."
+Last. fm discontinued streaming and radio services on 28 April 2014, allowing the platform to "focus on its core product, the scrobbling experience."
 Despite the discontinuation of streaming, the website still generates recommendations based on a user's existing library.